CrowdStrike: Thesis Tracking - Gaining Market Share, Massive Guidance Upgrade At Fal.Con 2023, A Sleep Well Investment?

 Nevertheless, I captured a few data points from the IDC report, which I can present as follows.

 CrowdStrike and Microsoft are winning shares rapidly.
 It’s a fragmented market (48% still uses legacy anti-virus software) and expanding rapidly (from End Point Protection to Data security, industry consolidation, and geographic mix, a >$200B market in 2028).
-Meanwhile, McAfee and Symantec were the top five players a few years ago but have disappeared in the ‘Rest of Market’ pie.
+Meanwhile, a few years ago, McAfee and Symantec were the top five players but disappeared from the ‘Rest of Market’ pie.

 Let’s review my interpretation of market share movements from IPO to 2023.